 Cryptocurrencies have no "inherent" value, and their value is not guaranteed by any government (or other entity) that can be held accountable by those who place their money into cryptocurrency.
 The "value" of cryptocurrencies will go up as long as people keep paying more for them today than they did yesterday.
 When people stop doing that, there is nothing really "there."
 Cryptocurrencies are a high-tech version of one of Bernie Madoff's investment offerings.

 I have mentioned the following book more than once before (here's a link to one example) but let me do so again.
 My father gave me a copy of this book when I was still in high school - and I feel "fortunate" that he did so.
-As far as I am, concerned, Mackay's book ought to be required reading for anyone who thinks that it is "brave" to invest one's hard-earned assets in the latest speculative offering:
+As far as I am, concerned, Mackay's book ought to be required reading for anyone who might think it would be "brave" to invest one's hard-earned assets in the latest speculative offering: